1931 Spanish general election: Electoral system

 An electoral law of May 1931 replaced the previous single-member constituencies with much larger multi-member ones.
 The Senate was abolished and so the government became unicameral.
 There would be one seat for every 50,000 people, with a separate seat for any city with more than 100,000 inhabitants.
 Any electoral list gaining an outright majority of votes in a district would be guaranteed and simultaneously restricted to 80% of the seats.
 A list winning a plurality of votes but failing to win a majority would receive two thirds of the seats.
 The remainder would be passed to the second list if it received 20% of the vote.
 Voters were entitled to vote for as many or as few districts as they liked.
 The system favoured multi-party coalitions, which could thus win a majority of votes.
+The election was the first not run by the El Turno Pacífico and encasillado system which assigned seats prior to the election.

 Women were unable to vote in this election, but they could stand for and be elected to office.
 They achieved the vote in the Constitution of December 1931 and were able to vote for the first time in 1933, before those in France and some other countries.